retorquere/pimsync/SECURITY.md

 meantime, any actor with read access to vdirsyncer's memory space may extract secret credentials from it.

+Vdirsyncer discovers the server's real hostname and path using DNS-based discovery.
+For this, the system resolver is used.
+It is expected that the system resolver performs DNSSEC validation and will not return invalid results.
+Vdirsyncer does not perform DNSSEC validation itself.

 # Manual tasks

 The following need to be run manually and ought to be made part of some